airbytehq/airbyte/airbyte-cdk/bulk/README.md

 ## Dependencies

 The Bulk CDK gradle build relies heavily on so-called [BOM dependencies](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms).
 This pattern is strongly encouraged to keep transitive version conflicts to a minimum.
+This is beneficial for many reasons, including reproducible builds and a good security posture.

 Consider for example the whole Jackson ecosystem.
 Using a BOM allows us to add specific Jackson dependencies without having to figure out which